csckcac/platform/products/as/modules/distribution/product/README.txt

       Contains the basic set of libraries required to startup AppServer in standalone mode

+    - repository

+        - components
+          Contains all OSGi related libraries and configurations

+        - conf
+          Contains server configuration files.
+Ex: axis2.xml, carbon.xml

+        - data
+          Contains internal LDAP related data

+        - database
+          Contains the WSO2 Registry & User Manager database

+        - deployment
+          Contains server side and client side Axis2 repositories.
+All deployment artifacts should go into this directory

+        - lib
+          Used as the client class path for all samples

         - logs
           Contains all log files created during execution

         - resources
           Contains additional resources that may be required

     - samples
       Contains some sample applications that demonstrate the functionality